Carpal Tunnel Syndrome

 - Hormonal changes associated with menopause or pregnancy

-Although any of the above can predispose one to carpal tunnel syndrome, in many cases the cause is unknown.
-However people who perform jobs that use vibration tools and machinery, and/or work in extreme temperatures are often subjected to this condition.
-Even household activities as simple as repetitive wringing clothes by hand can help cause this syndrome.
-By far the most significant reason for the increase of people suffering with CTS is the continuous rise in the use of computers.
-This is becoming a major concern in the developed world where people of all ages are spending much of their time typing on a keyboard & clicking on a mouse.
+Any of the above can predispose one to carpal tunnel syndrome.
+But in many cases the cause is unknown.
+Even repetitive household activities can cause this syndrome.
+But by far the most significant reason for the increase of people suffering with CTS is the use of computers.
+This is a major concern in the world.
+People of all ages are spending much of their time typing on a keyboard and clicking on a mouse.